 Billy Batson (Asher Angel) is a 14-year-old boy desperately searching for his long lost mother.
 His search leading him to run away from countless foster homes.
 While also getting into trouble with the police as he searches for his own belonging and identity.
 However, Billy’s life is about to change forever, as a mysterious encounter gives him the ability to transform into a superhero by saying just one word Shazam!

 Created in 1939 by Fawcett Comics as a response to the success of the Superman character.
 C.C Beck and Bill Parker’s hero (originally titled Captain Marvel) had the power of Solomon, Hercules, Atlas, Zeus and Mercury.
 Playing with ancient mythology alongside the childhood desire to obtain superpowers.
 Since 1972 Shazam has sat under the DC Comics brand with limited fanfare in the wider media.

 However, Shazam has also played a key story in the DC Comics universe.
 By placing superhero abilities into the hands of young people marginalised through care and family separation.
 While reflecting the dreams of every young person on their journey to adulthood to excel, escape or be unique.

 Shazam plays mixes its superhero story with a homage to Big and Vice Versa.
-While also taking inspiration from more contemporary adult comic films such as Mathew Vaughans Kick Ass.
-However, central to the action there is also a deep love for DC Comic universe.
+While also taking inspiration from more contemporary adult comic book films such as Mathew Vaughans Kick-Ass.
+However, central to the action there is also a deep love for the DC Comic universe.
 With beautifully structured references to Superman and Batman throughout.
-Even playing homage to Superman 2 in the the final battle scenes amongst the Philadelphia skyline.
+Even playing homage to Superman 2 in the final battle scenes amongst the Philadelphia skyline.

 Director: David Sandburg